NasalDaemon/iter/README.md

 Not quite, and it doesn't aim to be. iter aims to do one thing, and one thing well: provide a simple functional interface to consume iterable things without adding run-time or compile-time overhead.
 It does this by avoiding the standard C++ iterator concept in favour of a simpler `iter::iter` concept.
 On the other hand, std::ranges builds on standard iterators while attempting to hide away their complexities, offering useful concepts and algorithms for existing standard containers and iterators.
 In other words, std::ranges offers a wider scope of functionality than iter.
 That wider scope necesarily comes at the cost of complexity, bloat and often poorer performance in the subset of things that iter does specialise in.

-The extremely simple `iter::iter` concept, which iter builds upon, has only one requirement: `iter::detail::impl::next(it)` optionally returns the next item of `it`.
+The extremely simple `iter::iter` concept, which iter builds upon, has only one requirement: `iter::traits::next(it)` optionally returns the next item of `it`.
 Items are consumed one after the other until no item is returned.
 This greatly simplifies the implementation of this library's many components, scales extremely well, and greatly helps the compiler to optimise things away -- but it also precludes implementing certain algorithms.
 For example, any algorithm that accesses items in non-sequential order cannot be expressed using this concept.
 This includes algorithms such as: quicksort, in-place partition.

 Anything that can use iter should use iter rather than std::ranges: iter has lower compile-time overhead and is also more likely to be better optimised by the compiler.
 However, anything that can't be represented with the simple `iter::iter` concept is out of scope for this library, and std::ranges deals with it perfectly well. `std::ranges::sort(container)` is simple enough!